uzujs/uzu/README.md

 ```
 const render = require('uzu/render')
 const view = require('./view')
-const Temps = require('./Temps')

-// Get a container to render into
-const container = document.querySelector('.uzu-render')
+const convert = require('./convertTemps')

 // This is a top-level initialization function for the page, mostly responsible for initializing your models and passing the dom$ streams down
-function init (dom$) {
+function init (actions) {
   // dom$ is a collection of event streams that come from the view using the h function's `streams` property
-  return Temps(dom$)
+  return convertTemps(actions('changeFahren'), actions('changeCelsius'))
 }

+// Get a container to render into
+const container = document.querySelector('.uzu-render')

 // Render the UI to the page.
 We only need to call this render function once per page.
 render(init, view, container)